PoisotLab/ms_betadiversity_response/README.md

 denominators.
-The advantage of this approach is that at no time does the turnover of species itself (or indeed, as shown in many places in this manuscript, the network richness), or the connectance of the network, enter into the calculation.
-As such, it is possible to use $\beta_{os}$ and $\beta_{wn}$ in relationship to these terms, calculated externally [as was recently done by *e.g.* @Higino2021BetPhy], without creating circularities.
+The advantage of this approach is that at no time does the turnover of species itself (or indeed, as shown in many places in this manuscript, the network richness), or the connectance of the network, enter into the calculation of the beta-diversity components.
+As such, it is possible to use
+$\beta_{os}$ and $\beta_{wn}$ in relationship to these terms, calculated externally [as was recently done by *e.g.* @Higino2021BetPhy], without creating circularities.

-**TK** Therefore the argument of @Frund2021DisSpe, whereby the $\beta_{os}$ component should decrease with turnover, and be invariant to connectance, does not hold: the very point of the approach is to provide measures that can be interpreted in the light of connectance and species turnover.
+Therefore the argument of @Frund2021DisSpe, whereby the $\beta_{os}$ component should decrease with turnover, and be invariant to connectance, does not hold: the very point of the approach is to provide measures that can be interpreted in the light of connectance and species turnover.
+Adopting the perspective developed in the previous section, wherein networks are sets and the measures of

-**TK** Adopting the perspective developed in the previous section, wherein networks are sets and the measures of $\beta$-diversity operates on these sets, highlights the conceptual issue in the @Frund2021DisSpe alternative
+$\beta$-diversity operates on these sets, highlights the conceptual issue in the
-normalization: they are using components of the networks that are *not* part of the networks being compared.
+@Frund2021DisSpe alternative normalization: they are using components (namely, interactions) of the networks that are *not* directly part of the two networks being compared.

 ### Numerical experiment: the decomposition captures the roles of species turnover and connectance accurately